Trustees of the Berks, Bucks & Oxon Wildlife Trust

 Frances Brindle, Vice Chair

 Frances has Master’s degree in microbiology and moved into marketing where she worked in several industries.
-She was Global Marketing Director at the Financial Times and held senior roles in other organisations most recently as Director of Audiences at the British Library.
-She recently set up a social enterprise to support environmental research and conservation.
+She was Global Marketing Director at the Financial Times and held senior roles in other organisations, most recently as Director of Audiences at the British Library where she was responsible for fundraising, communications and commercial revenues.
 Frances is passionate about wildlife conservation and animal welfare, has been a member of BBOWT for more than ten years and joined the board in 2015.
 She is a keen photographer and enjoys walking in the Chilterns and surrounding countryside.

 Graeme Thompson, Honorary Treasurer